 Test day checklist

 On the day of your test you should:

-- check that your driver licence is still current and that you have it with you (you must always carry your driver licence with you when you drive).
-If you are using your current temporary licence, you also need to provide acceptable photo ID (eg 18+ card, student ID card, current or expired passport)
+- check that your driver licence is still current and that you have it with you.
+If you're using your current temporary licence, you also need to provide acceptable photo ID (eg Kiwi Access or 18+ card, student ID card, current or expired passport)

 - make sure the vehicle being used for the test:

 - has a current warrant of fitness (WoF)

 - has a current licence label

 - has a current road user charges (RUC) licence (if required)